MyLLC

 Less Paperwork

 Small businesses often operate on shoestring budgets, and excessive paperwork could put a strain on limited finances.
 If you choose to form a C corporation for your company, the legal requirements to maintain your status can be considerable.
-In California, for example, C corporations must create bylaws that govern everything from meeting schedules to the number of officers.
+For example, in California C corporations must create bylaws that govern everything from meeting schedules to the number of officers.
 You'll also need to have formal elections, provide a formal annual report to shareholders and pay substantial fees.
 If your company isn't designed for that level of formality, an LLC is probably the right choice.

 Flexibility